huggingface/blog/text-to-video.md

 Only two years ago, the first open-vocabulary, high-quality text-to-image generative models emerged.
 The first wave of text-to-image models, including VQGAN-CLIP, XMC-GAN, and GauGAN2, all had GAN architectures.
 They were quickly followed by OpenAI's DALL-E, a transformer-based model released in early 2021 that achieved huge success.
 DALL-E was followed by DALL-E 2 in April 2022, along with a new wave of diffusion models pioneered by Stable Diffusion and Imagen.
 The huge success of Stable Diffusion led to many productionized diffusion models, such as Midjourney and RunwayML GEN-1.

 Despite the impressive capabilities of diffusion models in text-to-image generation, these models are typically trained on very short clips, meaning they require a computationally expensive and slow sliding window approach to generate long videos.
-As a result, text-to-video models not only are notoriously difficult to deploy and scale but also remain limited in context and length.
+As a result, text-to-video models are notoriously difficult to deploy and scale and remain limited in context and length.

 The text-to-video task faces unique challenges on multiple fronts.
 Some of these main challenges can be listed as follows: